It's exciting times at Emma House! We are growing and expanding our program and service delivery. New positions available now.

 We're super excited to announce the 2022 recipient of the Ruth Isbel Excellence Award

-Emma House Domestic Violence Services Inc. is the primary specialist domestic and family violence service in South West Victoria.
+The SAFV Centre, locally known as Emma House is the primary specialist family violence service in South West Victoria.
 Since 1979 Emma House has been assisting women and their children who are experiencing or have experienced domestic violence.

 Emma House offers an opportunity for women to talk to someone about their situation without judgement or discrimination.
 We believe that everyone has the right to be safe, to be treated equally and have access to the same opportunities as everyone else.
 We know that violence of any kind denies people these rights.
 We support women and children of all ages, backgrounds and spiritual or religious beliefs.